-We now validate the analytical value of K derived in Section 2.2 through simulations using the SCTP module for ns-2 which was developed in the Protocol Engineering Lab at the University of Delaware [1, 10].
+We now validate the analytical value of K derived in section 2.3 through simulations using the SCTP module for ns-2 which was developed in the Protocol Engineering Lab at the University of Delaware [1, 8].

 The topology is the same as in figure 1.
-The simulations do not have any cross traffic, hence the end-to-end available bandwidths on each of paths 1 and 2 is equal to the minimum of link capacities on the corresponding path.
+The simulations do not have any cross traffic, hence the endto-end available bandwidths on each of paths 1 and 2 is equal to the minimum of link capacities on the corresponding path.
 Each of paths 1 and 2 has three links - two edge links and one core link.
 The edge links have a capacity of 10Mbps and propagation delay of 1ms.
 The available bandwidths of the paths, i.e., the capacities of the core links are chosen randomly between 10Kbps and 1Mbps.
 The propagation delays of the core links are chosen randomly between 25ms and 50ms.
-The sender's sending window is fixed at 20KB by setting the receiver's advertised window to 20KB.
-We fix the sending window to make it easier to extract parameters from the traces.
-Changeover occurs at time 5 seconds.
+The sender's sending window is clamped to 20KB by setting the receiver's advertised window to 20KB.
+We clamp the sending window to make it easier to extract parameters from the traces.
+Changeover occurs at a time of 5 seconds.

 Of 1000 simulation runs, 511 runs showed the occurrence of incorrect fast retransmissions due to changeover.
-Only the runs which showed these retransmissions could be used for validation because to infer the value of K from a simulation run (denoted $K{sim}$ ), at least one such retransmission had to occur.
+Only the runs which showed these retransmissions could be used for validation because to infer the value of K from a simulation run ( $K{sim}$ ), at least one such retransmission had to occur.
 The first incorrect retransmission would correspond to TSN $K{sim} + 1$ .

 We extracted the values of the parameters $e{1F}$ , $e{1R}$ , $e{2F}$ , $e{2R}$ , $d{1F}$ , $d{2F}$ and $t_c$ from the traces for each of the 511 runs.
+Feeding these parameters into equation (8) gave us the analytic value of $K(K{anal})$ .